 The hostages were held for three days while the riot raged on.
 After the National Guard was brought in, the two ringleaders died in a murder-suicide, When Myles shot Smart and then turned the gun on himself.

-Finally, the old and overcrowded prison was closed In 1979, and its prisoners moved to a new facility, five miles west of Deer Lodge.
+Finally, the old and overcrowded prison was closed In 1979, and its prisoners moved to a new facility five miles west of Deer Lodge.

-Though guards no longer occupy the turrets in each corner of “The Wall,” nor do the sounds of heavy cell doors sliding shut echo through the buildings, the tour can make even the most hardened visitor welcome their “release” into the grassy center yard.
+Though guards no longer occupy the turrets in each corner of “The Wall,” nor make the sounds of heavy cell doors sliding shut echo through the buildings, the tour can make even the most hardened visitor welcome their “release” into the grassy center yard.

 Contact Information: